 It is also acceptable to take for credits courses that are programmed for a MSc degree in Computer Engineering (use the above procedure for recognition).
 In these cases, however, you will get the floor of the half the ECTS credits assigned for the MSc program.
 You are strongly advised to discuss with your supervisor(s) and/or the head of the PhD program before you enroll for one of these courses.

-Candidates must submit progress reports at the end each year.
+You must submit a progress report at the end of each year.
 Reports should include:

 The third year report should be submitted two months before the thesis submission deadline.

 The supervisory committee makes a recommendation to the doctoral committee in order to allow the candidate to continue the PhD program.
 The recommendation must be written and signed and the outcome can be either positive or negative.
 The final decision on the continuation of the PhD program will be made by the doctoral committee based on the received recommendation.
 The supervisory committee also prepares a final report for candidates that have completed the program.
 The final report is approved by the doctoral committee and is sent to the evaluation committee and to the jury for the final exam.